johnhalz/cv-rusty/docs/guides/drawing.md

 ## Limitations

 - No anti-aliasing (pixel-perfect rendering only)
-- No alpha blending (opaque colors only)
 - No line drawing (use thin rectangles as workaround)
 - No ellipse support (use circles only)
 - No polygon support (use multiple rectangles)
 - Rectangle rotation is centered (not arbitrary pivot points)
+- Transparency blending is simple alpha compositing (no premultiplied alpha)

 ## Future Enhancements